Niels-IO/next-image-export-optimizer/README.md

 # Next-Image-Export-Optimizer

+## It is fork from the original https://github.com/Niels-IO/next-image-export-optimizer

+## The main difference is that this fork is aimed to have a better support of different CMSs.
+(We will start with Sitecore)

 [![npm](https://img.shields.io/npm/v/next-image-export-optimizer)](https://www.npmjs.com/package/next-image-export-optimizer)

 Use [Next.js advanced **\<Image/>** component](https://nextjs.org/docs/basic-features/image-optimization) with the static export functionality.
 Optimizes all static images in an additional step after the Next.js static export.